keyteki/keyteki/README.md

 ### How do I do X Y Z?

-Check out the [About page](https://jigoku.online/about)  of a Ringteki live deployment.
+Check out the [About page](https://thecrucible.online/about)  of a Keyteki live deployment.

 ## Development